Grant call 2022 is closed |

 - Background and experience of the applicant(s)

-Step 3: Selected and shortlisted proposals will receive feedback by May 31st, 2022.
+Selected and shortlisted proposals will receive feedback by May 31st, 2022.
+Due to the high number of applications, the selected and shortlisted proposals will receive feedback by June 30th, 2022.

-Stage 5: Selection of proposals and finalization of grant documents and payment (by July 1st, 2022).
+Stage 5: Selection of the shortlisted proposals will be announced by August 31st 2022 and the process of finalizing grant documents and payment will begin shortly after.